akshayvadher/ng2-dropzone-wrapper/README.md

 # ng2-dropzone-wrapper
 A jQuery based wrapper to dropzone written in typescript for angular2

+## Deprecation
+This was many years ago when there was not direct plugin available in angular for dropzone.
+This is just a jQuery wrapper and it is not recommended to use it in any project.

 ## Disclaimer
 This is not written as per standards of angular 2.